coqui-ai/TTS/README.md

 You can also enjoy Tensorboard,  if you point Tensorboard argument```--logdir``` to the experiment folder.

 ## Contribution guidelines
-This repository is governed by Mozilla's code of conduct and etiquette guidelines.
-For more details, please read the [Mozilla Community Participation Guidelines.](https://www.mozilla.org/about/governance/policies/participation/)

 Please send your Pull Request to ```dev``` branch.
 Before making a Pull Request, check your changes for basic mistakes and style problems by using a linter.
 We have cardboardlinter setup in this repository, so for example, if you've made some changes and would like to run the linter on just the changed code, you can use the follow command: